 A new product is introduced, Sierra Mist Spring Water, in convenient 1 1/2-liter sizes to compliment the existing line of 2 1/2-liter and 1-gallon sizes of Hot Springs Water.

 A group of investors headed by Mark Begich of Anchorage, Alaska, purchase the springs with the goal of bringing it back to its glory days.
-Improvements include addition of 2 small Jacuzzi spas, remodeled restrooms and dressing rooms and remodeled soaking tubs.
+Improvements include the addition of two small jetted pools, remodeled restrooms, dressing rooms, and remodeled soaking tubs.